Barbara La Marr: Health problems

 La Marr partied long hours and got very little sleep during the latter part of her career, often pairing this behavior with drinking during especially low points; she once told an interviewer: "I cheat nature.
 I never sleep more than two hours a day.
 I have better things to do."
-In addition to her drinking and lack of sleep, during the last two years of her life La Marr went on several extreme crash diets to lose weight.
+In addition to her drinking and lack of sleep, during the last two years of her life, La Marr went on several extreme crash diets to lose weight.
 La Marr was rumored to have at one time ingested a tapeworm head in a pill to help her lose weight.

 By late 1925, La Marr's health had deteriorated significantly due to pulmonary tuberculosis.
 While filming her final feature, The Girl from Montmartre, La Marr collapsed on the set and lapsed into a coma.
 In mid-December, she was diagnosed with nephritis, an inflammation of the kidneys, as a complication of her already tubercular state.
 La Marr was bedridden through Christmas, and by late December, she reportedly weighed less than 80 lb.

 Some historians and writers have claimed that La Marr was addicted to morphine and heroin, which she had been prescribed after injuring her ankle and which may have contributed to her health problems.
 In Sherri Snyder's 2017 biography of La Marr, the writer states that these claims were untrue and erroneously reported.
 A frequently recirculated rumor was that La Marr was arrested for morphine possession in Los Angeles; however, Snyder states that this claim was mistakenly attributed to La Marr, when it had in fact been actress Alma Rubens who had been arrested in January 1931, five years after La Marr's death.
 Ben Finney, a close friend of La Marr, contested the claims of drug use, stating: "It is inconceivable that during our close friendship I would not have known if she were a junkie," adding, "She did well enough with booze."

 Death

 On January 30, 1926, La Marr died of complications associated with tuberculosis and nephritis at her parents' home in Altadena, California, at the age of 29.
 Her friend, film director Paul Bern, was with her when she died.
 La Marr's son later speculated that Bern may have been his biological father, though this eventually was disproved; Bern died in a mysterious shooting six years later.

 La Marr's funeral at the Walter C. Blue Undertaking Chapel in Los Angeles attracted over 3,000 fans, and five women reportedly fainted in the crowd and had to be removed by police to safety.
 After her removal from the church during the funeral procession, hundreds of fans flooded the chapel hoping to obtain flowers from the decorative arrangements.
 She was interred in a crypt at Hollywood Cathedral Mausoleum, in the Hollywood Forever Cemetery.
-For her contribution to the motion picture industry, La Marr has a star on the Hollywood Walk of Fame at 1621 Vine Street.
+In February 1960, the Hollywood Walk of Fame recognized her contribution to the motion picture industry, with a star at 1621 Vine Street.